whoan/docker-build-with-cache-action/README.md

 - If you are using Buildkit, the stages won't be pushed to the registry.
 This might be supported in a future version.
 - Some docker limitations might cause the cache not to be used correctly.
 More information [in this SO answer](https://stackoverflow.com/questions/54574821/docker-build-not-using-cache-when-copying-gemfile-while-using-cache-from/56024061#56024061).

+## Tests

+The tests for this action are run in a [separate repo](https://github.com/whoan/hello-world) as I need to set credentials for each registry with GitHub secrets and doing so in this repo is not practical.

 ## License

 [MIT](https://github.com/whoan/docker-build-with-cache-action/blob/master/LICENSE)